ttutisani/Xunit.Gherkin.Quick/README.md

 ### Create Gherkin feature file

 Create a new text file.
-Name it as 'AddTwoNumbers.feature'.
+Name it as `AddTwoNumbers.feature`.

 _NOTE: In practice, you can name your files in any way you want, and .feature extension is not necessary either._